dorohuchon/Oikopleura_dioica_mitochondrial_genome/README.md

 ## Sequence alignments

 **Oikopleura_dioica_mt_alignments.zip**
-Zipped file presenting the alignment of the longest minion reads to each PCR fragment.
-Fasta format.
+Zipped file presenting the sequence alignments used in the phylogenetic reconstruction.
+The alignment presents the complete sequence alignment before position filtering.
+The list of excluded positions is detailed in the file.
+Nexus format.
 <br><br>